iree-org/iree/docs/developing_iree/e2e_benchmarking.md

 # Benchmark IREE and TFLite

-We use our end-to-end TensorFlow integrations tests to generate tested compilation and benchmarking artifacts.
+We use our end-to-end TensorFlow integration tests to test compilation and numerical accuracy, and to generate compilation and benchmarking artifacts.
 This allows us to validate that our benchmarks are behaving as we expect them to, and to run them using valid inputs for each model.

-This guide assumes that you can run the tensorflow integrations tests.
+This guide assumes that you can run the tensorflow integration tests.
 See [this doc](https://google.github.io/iree/developing-iree/tensorflow-integrations) for more information.
 That doc also covers writing new tests, which you'll need to do if you'd like to benchmark a new TensorFlow model.